BLSQ/iaso/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Are there enough tests
 - [ ] Documentation has been included (for new feature)

+## Doc
+- Tell us where the doc can be found (docs folder, wiki, in the code...)

 ## Changes

 Explain the changes that were made.
 The idea is not to list exhaustively all the changes made (GitHub already provides a full diff), but to help the reviewers better understand: